 Colleen is the Deputy Director and Public Health Lead at Harm Reduction International.
 She has 23 years’ experience as a Director, Project Manager, and Technical Advisor in HIV/AIDS, tuberculosis, gender, human rights, challenging operating environments, and community systems strengthening, working to deliver access to essential health services.
 She has worked in programs globally and has lived and worked in Australia, Kenya, the Netherlands, Switzerland, Thailand, the Kingdom of Tonga and the USA.

 Colleen has successfully worked in a variety of settings, including the UN agencies Stop TB Partnership (UNOPS), World Health Organization (WHO), international NGOs Treatment Action Group, Health Action International (HAI), and the Tongan and Australian Governments (Department of Immigration and AusAID).
 She developed the global strategy on TB and human rightsand worked with TB and HIV civil society to increase their capacity to engage with the Global Fund, UN agencies, donors and governments.
 She also worked to catalyse global leadership to accelerate momentum toward universal access for high-quality TB and TB/HIV services; and to accelerate funding and progress in R&D for better tools to prevent, diagnose, and treat TB.
 While at WHO, Colleen was responsible for developing and implementing advocacy campaigns and communications strategies to accelerate TB/HIV service delivery in developing countries.
-She is a current member of the Technical Review Panel for the Global Fund to Fight AIDS, Tuberculosis, and Malaria.
+She is a current member of the Technical Review Panel for the Global Fund to Fight AIDS, Tuberculosis, and Malaria; and an Advisory Committee Member of the Racial Diversity in Global Health Project.